andriy-baran/action_form/README.md

 ### Element

-The `EasyForm::Element` class represents individual form elements and provides methods to access their data, control rendering, and customize behavior.
+The `ActionForm::Element` class represents individual form elements and provides methods to access their data, control rendering, and customize behavior.
 Each element is bound to an object and can access its current values, errors, and HTML attributes.

 #### **Core Methods**